mkXultra/claude-code-mcp/README.md

 > **📦 Package Migration Notice**: This package was formerly `@mkxultra/claude-code-mcp` and has been renamed to `ai-cli-mcp` to reflect its expanded support for multiple AI CLI tools.

-An MCP (Model Context Protocol) server that allows running AI CLI tools (Claude and Codex) in background processes with automatic permission handling.
+An MCP (Model Context Protocol) server that allows running AI CLI tools (Claude, Codex, and Gemini) in background processes with automatic permission handling.

 Did you notice that Cursor sometimes struggles with complex, multi-step edits or operations?
 This server, with its powerful unified `run` tool, enables multiple AI agents to handle your coding tasks more effectively.